Michael Perez/Associated Press

 7. Golden Tate, WR, Detroit Lions

-Tate's value is on the rise, as he goes from a run-based offense in Seattle to a high-octane attack in Detroit.
-He'll benefit from the presence of Matthew Stafford and, of course, Calvin Johnson, who draws a ton of coverage and will give Tate a chance to shine.
-A sure-handed receiver with 1,000-yard potential, the Golden Domer is now in the conversation as a borderline No. 2 or 3 wide receiver.
+Tate will benefit from the presence of Matthew Stafford and of course, Calvin Johnson, who draws a ton of coverage and will give him a chance to shine.
+A sure-handed receiver with 1,000-yard potential, the Golden Domer is now in the conversation as a borderline No. 3 fantasy wide receiver.

-Once considered a fantasy superstar, Johnson's production and value has declined in recent seasons.
+Once considered a fantasy superstar, Johnson's production has been inconsistent in recent seasons.
 Now in New York, he figures to be the lead back in a committee that includes Chris Ivory and Bilal Powell.
-While he can still hit a big play from time-to-time, CJ2K has already seen his best statistical days at the NFL level and shouldn't be drafted as more than a high-end flex starter with the Men in Green.
+He shouldn't be drafted as more than a high-end flex starter with the Men in Green.
 (AP Photo/Wade Payne)

 Tony Gutierrez/Associated Press

-The 10th-best wide receiver in fantasy football a season ago, Jackson's move from Philadelphia to Washington isn't a favorable one.
-With Pierre Garcon, Andre Roberts and Jordan Reed also in the pass attack, it will be a shock if Jackson were to see the 126 targets he had in 2013.
-He's still a talented playmaker, but owners who draft Jackson should see him as more of a second or third wide receiver.
+The 10th-best wide receiver in fantasy football a season ago, Jackson's move to Washington isn't a favorable one.
+With Pierre Garcon, Andre Roberts and Jordan Reed in the mix, it will be a shock if Jackson were to see the 126 targets he had in 2013.
+He's now a WR3.

 Damian Strohmeyer/Associated Press

 Gerhart has landed in a tremendous situation to find fantasy success ... well, at least in terms of opportunities.
 He figures to take over the featured role from Maurice Jones-Drew, so the Stanford product is in line to see 15 to 20 touches a week.
-While the Jaguars do have questions at quarterback and on their offensive line, Gerhart could still bring RB2 value.
-He'll be selected in the middle rounds.
+He has big sleeper appeal in 2014.

 Greg Trott/Associated Press

-Jennings is entering this season at age 29, but he has little wear and tear on his body.
-Despite the fact that he started eight games with the Raiders last season, he still ranked among the 25 best runners based on points.
-With the status of David Wilson (neck) in question, Jennings should enter training camp atop the Giants' depth chart.
-He has the tools to become a No. 2 fantasy runner in the Big Apple.
+Despite the fact that he started eight games with the Raiders last season, Jennings still ranked among the 25 best runners based on points.
+He should enter training camp atop the Giants' depth chart, and has the tools to become a No. 2 fantasy runner in the Big Apple.